SoumyabrataBanik/Wild-Oasis/README.md

 ## Another way to access the website

 In case you do not want to work extra hard with the repository and just want a simple demo.
-Then please visit this website deployed on netlify: [soumyabrata-banik-the-wild-oasis](https://soumyabrata-banik-the-wild-oasis.netlify.app/)
+Then please visit this link deployed on netlify to see a demo of the website: [soumyabrata-banik-the-wild-oasis](https://soumyabrata-banik-the-wild-oasis.netlify.app/).

+You can also visit the following vercel link to see the demo of the website: [soumyabrata-banik-the-wild-oasis](https://soumyabrata-banik-the-wild-oasis.vercel.app/).

+## Downside of this website

+Unfortunately for some personal reason and also experimenting with Styled Components, I was not able to add responsivity to the site. **So, it is best to open this website on a Laptop or PC.**

 # React + Vite